Flatiron Partners

 Series A in 2000

-Quixi is a personal bandwidth company that enhances the personal bandwidth levels of its subscribers through innovative services.
-In addition to its core offerings, Quixi has developed a Customer Relationship Management (CRM) platform designed to streamline the management of customer data.
-This platform features a user-friendly phone-based service that includes live sales support representatives who assist in capturing, updating, and retrieving CRM information.
-The data collected is seamlessly integrated into clients' existing CRM systems, allowing businesses to maximize the value of their CRM investments and improve overall efficiency.
+QUIXI operates as a personal bandwidth company, focusing on enhancing the bandwidth levels of its subscribers.
+Additionally, it has developed a Customer Relationship Management (CRM) platform that simplifies the management of customer data.
+This platform features a user-friendly phone-based service and includes live sales support representatives who assist in capturing, updating, and retrieving CRM information.
+The data collected is seamlessly integrated into clients' existing CRM systems, helping businesses to optimize their CRM investments and improve overall value.

 Small World